hgducharme/SQL-Basics/data_modification_statements/update_commands.md

 WHERE uID in (SELECT uID FROM Review WHERE ISNULL ratingDate) and ISNULL ratingDate;
 ```

 We added the `UPDATE` statement, and we're telling SQL to `UPDATE` the `Review` table.
 Find all the users with a `uID` that satisfy the subquery in the `WHERE` clause, but only consider reviews that currently have no `ratingDate`.
-Then take the `ratingDate` for those users and give it a value of `'2014'`.
+Then take the `ratingDate` for those reviews and give it a value of `'2014'`.
 We'll assume we don't know the exact date that they rated the movie, but we know it was in 2014.